 Using up leftovers does feel like a constant struggle sometimes.
 I do my best to use up what I can, but unfortunately food does get wasted in my household, which often can’t be helped.
 I live in a city centre flat so composting isn’t an option.
-I had some egg yolks left after making my Chocolate & Lime Swiss Roll.
-Not because the recipe created leftover, but because I got yolk in my egg whites!
+After making my Chocolate & Lime Swiss Roll I had some egg yolks left.
+Not because the recipe created leftovers, but because I got yolk in my egg whites!
 Silly me.
-This recipe is perfect for using up 2 egg yolks, or more if you want more truffles!
-And who doesn’t frankly…
+So I decided to make these Chocolate Truffles.
+This recipe is perfect for using up 2 egg yolks, or more if you want more Chocolate Truffles!
+And who doesn’t frankly…!

 I started by melting 250g dark chocolate in a double boiler.
 As it melted I slowly added 125g butter and mixed in.

 When it was melted and smooth I took it off the heat and mixed in 2 egg yolks, 125g icing sugar and 1 tsp vanilla extract.